 Visiting a vendor or potential client in the office?
-Some of these tips might seem like common sense, but following them will always make a good impression.
+These tips will help you make a good impression whether you’re in your own conference room or theirs.

 Fox also advised arranging any physical documents ahead of time so you know where all your presentation materials are when you need them.

 “When meeting any new potential clients or professional peers, the same rules apply: a firm handshake, good eye contact, genuine engagement, respect — mostly just common-sense kinds of things,” he said.
 “People want to know that when they’re speaking to you, you have a genuine interest in what they’re saying, and … that kind of consideration can go a long way.”

-For global business meetings, it can be trickier, since etiquette practices differ, depending on the country you're visiting.
-When traveling internationally, familiarize yourself with the appropriate etiquette for your client's culture so you don't unintentionally offend anybody, Fox said.
+For global business meetings, professional conduct can be trickier since international business etiquette practices depend on the country you’re visiting or where your clients are from.
+When traveling internationally, familiarize yourself with the appropriate customs for your client’s culture so you don’t unintentionally offend anybody, Fox said.

-Listen and ask (thoughtful) questions.
-Jon Weston, president and CEO of PhotonPharma Inc. noted that most people tend to launch into their own agendas during meetings with prospective clients.
-Instead, listen to clients and ask thoughtful, intelligent questions based on what they've said.
+Jon Weston, head of business development and interim CFO at Enzyme by Design, noted that most people tend to launch into their own agendas during meetings with prospective clients.
+Instead, listen to clients and ask thoughtful, intelligent questions based on what they’ve said.

 “By asking questions, you quickly identify what is important to the prospect,” Weston said.
 “Then you can address how to help them where they are at.
 People want to be heard.”